And boom, it’s another week. HEMA videos pop up all over the place, all the time. Here is this week’s selection.

 Medium Sparring in Spain

-I love the flowy relaxed spars of the guys from El Batallador in Zaragoza, Spain.
-They show you can have full contact and medium intent fights that are more technical, yet less artificial than slow sparring.
-Such “inbetween” modes of training are very valuable and should be practiced by more people.
+I love the flowy, relaxed spars of the guys from El Batallador in Zaragoza, Spain.
+They show that you can have full contact and medium intent fights that are more technical, yet less artificial than slow sparring.
+Such “in between” modes of training are very valuable and should be practiced by more people.